Home » Historical Landmarks in Stevenage

 8. The Old Town War Memorial

-A poignant reminder of the sacrifices made by the people of Stevenage is the Old Town War Memorial, located at the southern end of the High Street.
+A poignant reminder of the sacrifices made by the people of Stevenage is the Stevenage War Memorial, located at the northern end of the High Street.
 The memorial commemorates the local soldiers who lost their lives in the World Wars.
 The sombre monument is a place of reflection and a testament to the town’s resilience through some of the most challenging periods in British history.
 Visiting the memorial provides a moment to honour those who served and to consider the impact of global events on this seemingly quiet corner of England.

 Stevenage is much more than just a post-war New Town